QaisarAbbas2024/Python-for-Absolute-Beginners/README.md

 Welcome to the Python Learning Repository! 🚀
 Python is one of the most powerful and in-demand programming languages.
 This repository contains a structured 10-day course designed for absolute beginners to learn Python programming from scratch.

-Python is more than just a programming language—it's a gateway to innovation and career opportunities in various fields of Science & Tech.
+Python is more than just a programming language - it's a gateway to innovation and career opportunities in various fields of Science & Tech.
 ***
 ## Course Structure
 Each day's lesson is in a separate folder, containing: